bbhart/writing/travels/switzerland.md

 Not planning on a day-to-day recap in this post, but so that I have a fighting chance of remembering where I went and what I did later:
-- Day 1: arrive, brief drinks with Joshua
+- Day 1 (Friday): arrive, whiskey with Joshua
-- Day 2: touring around Geneva.
-Street food festival, Carouge farmers market, UN Club in the evening with friends
+- Day 2 (Saturday): touring around Geneva.
+Street food festival, Carouge farmers market, UN Club (beach) in the evening with friends
-- Day 3: more touring around Geneva.
+- Day 3 (Sunday): more touring around Geneva.
 Street food festival again, Bains des Pâquis, walking around the old town
-- Day 4: rental car fuckery, Alpybus to Chamonix, walk from Hôtel Mercure Chamonix Les Bossons into town, wicked thunderstorm.
+- Day 4 (Monday): rental car fuckery, Alpybus to Chamonix, walk from Hôtel Mercure Chamonix Les Bossons into town, wicked thunderstorm.
-- Day 5: move from Hôtel Mercure to Heliopic, Aiguille du Midi, caught in the rain coming back from dinner.
+- Day 5 (Tuesday): move from Hôtel Mercure to Heliopic, Aiguille du Midi, caught in the rain coming back from dinner.
-- Day 6: Chamonix to Geneva (9 euro swisstours bus), train to interlaken, Hotel Lötschberg, Italian place across from mall.
+- Day 6 (Wednesday): Chamonix to Geneva (9 euro swisstours bus), train to interlaken, Hotel Lötschberg, Italian place across from mall.
-- Day 7: up to Harder Kulm on Harderbahn, hike down (in a time crunch), trains back to Geneva.
+- Day 7 (Thursday): up to Harder Kulm on Harderbahn, hike down (in a time crunch), trains back to Geneva.
+- Day 8 (Friday): CERN, dinner with Joshua and Max, tomato festival
-- Day 8:
+- Day 9 (Saturday):

 ## Itinerary
 For reference, the only pre-planned arrangements were: